John Moores Painting Prize 2016

 Open to all painters in the UK, works for the exhibition were selected anonymously by an independent jury.
 The Prize continued to honour the principles of open submission and democratic selection.

 We are also greatly honoured to display the dynamic prizewinning paintings from the John Moores Painting Prize China exhibition.

-The winner of this year's John Moores Painting Prize and the recipient of £25,000, was Michael Simpson with his painting 'Squint (19)'.
+The winner of the John Moores Painting Prize 2016 and the recipient of £25,000, was Michael Simpson with his painting 'Squint (19)'.

 The winner of the Visitors' Choice award, sponsored by Rathbones was Donal Moloney for his painting Cave Floor.